 The tax credits can be claimed on amounts spent on renovations between €4405 and €30,000 (before Value Added Tax is added).
 Note that if you’ve received a grant for the work carried out, the qualifying expenditure will be reduced by three times the grant amount.

 Need help with accounting?

 Understanding the different tax credits and reliefs can be a difficult concept to wrap your head around.
-This is especially true if you’re running and managing your own business in Ireland.
-We have a guide dedicated to common tax credits in Ireland, but if you would like to receive information on your specific situation please get in touch with our Client Services Team.
+This is especially true if you’re starting your own business in Ireland and your focus is on running the business as best you can.
+We have a guide on how to minimise tax liability, but if you would like to receive information on your specific situation please get in touch with our Client Services Team.
 We are always happy to talk to you about the services you need to get your business off to the right start!

 Larissa is a Fellow Chartered Accountant (FCA) and is the Founder and CEO of Accountant Online, which specialises in company formation, company secretarial, annual accounting services, bookkeeping, tax, and payroll services for micro and small companies in Ireland, Northern Ireland and the UK.